-Although its name might suggest that it is sub-field in translation, medical translation is a separate field in the translation industry.
-Medical translation is a separated entity as it is a highly regulated field and it needs specific qualifications and thus is labeled as a separate field most of the times, even among not specialized translation agencies.
+Although its name might suggest that it is a sub-field in translation, medical translation is a separate field in the translation industry.
+Medical translation is a separate entity as it is a highly regulated field and it needs specific qualifications and thus is labeled as a separate field most of the time, even among not specialized translation agencies.

 Fact 2: Most Translation agencies actually aren’t capable to translate medical texts.

 Although most agencies provide the service, in fact, as this field is highly specialized, you need a specialized translation agency specialized only in medical translations.
 Usually, such a process needs highly specialized translators and reviewers, dedicated to this field exclusively, furthermore, they need to have actual medical experts aboard to check the outcomes from the expert’s point of view.
 Such requirements make it impossible for general translation companies to compile with, thus, they either provide lower quality or outsource such works.

 Fact 3: The process to translate medical texts is different.